Office of Research on Women's Health (ORWH)

 When assessing inclusion data, enrollment figures should not be directly compared to the national census figures.
 The goal of the NIH policy is not to satisfy any quotas for proportional representation based upon census data, but rather to conduct biomedical and behavioral research in such a manner that the scientific knowledge acquired will be generalizable to the entire population of the United States.
 The number of women, men and/or representatives of racial/ethnic subpopulations included in a particular study depends upon the scientific question addressed in the study and the prevalence among women, men and/or racial/ethnic subpopulations of the disease, disorder, or condition under investigation.

-This section contains comprehensive reports on NIH activities monitoring adherence to the NIH Inclusion policy.
+Biennial reports, Monitoring Adherence to the NIH Policy on the Inclusion of Women and Minorities as Subjects in Clinical Research; Comprehensive Report: Tracking of Clinical Research, published by the Department of Health and Human Services, are listed below.
 The data tables included in these reports provide documentation of the monitoring of inclusion with some degree of analysis.
 Caution should be used in interpreting these figures.
 Conclusions that can be reasonably drawn from the data are provided.

 For previous reports before Fiscal Year 2007, please contact Angela Bates (email@example.com), 301-402-1770.